circleci/circleci-docs/jekyll/_cci2/scheduled-pipelines.md

         - build
     ```
 2. Interpret the frequency your trigger needs to run from the cron expression.
-3. Use the same step from the [Start from scratch](#start-from-scratch) section above to create the schedule via the API.
+3. Use the same step from the [Start from scratch](#start-from-scratch) section above to create the schedule via the API or project settings.
 4. In the config file, remove the `triggers` section, so that it resembles a standard workflow.
     ```yaml
     daily-run-workflow: